Daniel Pipes: Muslims in Europe

 In 1990, Pipes wrote in National Review that Western European societies were "unprepared for the massive immigration of brown-skinned peoples cooking strange foods and maintaining different standards of hygiene ...
 Muslim immigrants bring with them a chauvinism that augurs badly for their integration into the mainstream of the European societies."
 At that time, he believed Muslim immigrants would "probably not change the face of European life" and might "even bring much of value, including new energy, to their host societies".
 New York University academic Arun Kundnani cited the article as "Islamophobic".
 Pipes later said "my goal in it was to characterize the thinking of Western Europeans, not give my own views.
 In retrospect, I should either have put the words 'brown-skinned peoples' and 'strange foods' in quotation marks or made it clearer that I was explaining European attitudes rather than my own."

 In 2006, Daniel Pipes said that certain neighborhoods in France were "no-go zones" and "that the French state no longer has full control over its territory."
 In 2013, Pipes traveled to several of these neighborhoods and admitted he was mistaken.
 In 2015 he sent an email to Bloomberg saying that there are "no European countries with no-go zones."

 In response to the Jyllands-Posten Muhammad cartoons controversy, Pipes wrote that the "key issue at stake" was whether the "West [would] stand up for its customs and mores, including freedom of speech" and the "right to insult and blasphemy".
 He supported Robert Spencer's call to "stand resolutely with Denmark."
 He lauded Norway, Germany and France for their stance on the cartoons and freedom of speech, but criticized Poland, Britain, New Zealand and the United States for giving statements he interpreted as "wrongly apologizing."

-Through his Middle East Forum, Pipes fund-raised for the Dutch politician Geert Wilders during his trial, according to NRC Handelsblad.
+Through his Middle East Forum, Pipes fund-raised for the far-right Dutch politician Geert Wilders during his trial, according to NRC Handelsblad.
 Pipes has praised Wilders as "the unrivaled leader of those Europeans who wish to retain their historic [European] identity" and called him "the most important politician in Europe."
 At the same time, he found Wilders' political program "bizarre" and not to be taken too seriously while criticizing Wilders' understanding of Islam as "superficial" for being against all of Islam and not just its extreme variant.